 Although you can select up to 3 categories, we suggest limiting your listing to one single most relevant Category tag.

 How do I select a category on the listing form?

-On a web browser, start typing the word for the type of furniture or decor item that best applies to your item for sale.
+When you select the Category field, a list of all possible category options available on Chairish will appear.
+You can drill down to subcategories to select the most relevant categorization for your type of item.
+You can also simply start typing the word for the type of furniture or decor item that best applies to your item for sale.
 As you start typing, a list of Category tag options will appear.
 Select the most appropriate Category tag from the list.

 For example, if you are listing a coffee table, start typing "coffee" into the Category field.
 You will see a list of category options drop down.
 To apply the "Coffee Tables" category tag to your listing, simply click on that category from the list of options.